 a.
-Gateway North Subarea
+Park Subarea

-The Gateway North Subarea, identified on the Gateway Subdistrict Map, extends north of Broadway Boulevard, primarily along Park Avenue, to 8th Street.
-The Gateway North Subarea includes a number of properties with higher-intensity underlying zoning (i.e. R-3, C-1 and C-2), and it also encompasses the "TUSD Block", which is located between Park Avenue, 9th Street, Fremont Avenue and Hughes Street.
+The Park Subarea, identified on the Euclid/Park Subdistrict Map, extends both north and south of Broadway Boulevard, primarily along Park Avenue, to 8th Street.
+The Park Subarea includes a number of properties with higher-intensity underlying zoning (i.e. R-3, C-1 and C-2), and it also encompasses the "TUSD Block", which is located between Park Avenue, 9th Street, Fremont Avenue and Hughes Street.
+The Park Subarea is intended to be a transition between the neighborhood and the Euclid Subdistrict and includes the Lost Barrio.

-The Iron Horse, Pie Allen and Rincon Heights Neighborhoods all overlay portions of Gateway North, which is primarily envisioned to be a residential area where higher-density housing options are encouraged to support retail and services along the Sunshine Mile, as well as the University of Arizona.
+The Iron Horse, Pie Allen and Rincon Heights Neighborhoods all overlay portions of Park, which is primarily envisioned to be a residential area where higher-density housing options are encouraged to support retail and services along the Sunshine Mile, as well as the University of Arizona.